soyart/ssg/README.md

 ssg also generates `dst/sitemap.xml` with data from the CLI parameter.

+HTML tags `<head><title>` is extracted from the first Markdown h1 (default), or a default value provided at the command-line (the 3rd argument).

+> With ssg-go, the titles can also be extracted from special line starting
+> with `:ssg-title` tag.
+This line will be removed from the output.

 ## Differences between ssg and ssg-go

 ### Custom title tag for `_header.html`

 ssg-go also parses `_header.go` for title replacement placeholder.
 Currently, ssg-go recognizes 2 placeholders:

 - `{{from-h1}}`